“Leaves of three let them be.” See photos and video.

 - Since the itch from poison ivy is not caused by histamine release, second generation antihistamines such as Claritin, Allegra, or Zyrtec are of little use.
 First generation antihistamines such as Benadryl have some potential for relief, largely through side effects of sedation, which at least allow for sleeping despite the itch.
 Driving, alcohol and recreational drug use, and use of any other known sedating medications should not be mixed with first generation antihistamines.

-- Consider treatment at the IU Health Center for cases of suspected poison ivy or other types of contact dermatitis.
+- Consider treatment at the Student Health Center for cases of suspected poison ivy or other types of contact dermatitis.
 If indicated, prescription medications may help relieve or improve symptoms.
 Provider health care is recommended for rash near the eyes or covering large areas of the body.